In partnership with opr agency, I designed the American Express influencer program briefing book for 2019.

 The evolution of the brand propelled the construction of the payment interface: WAIV Pay.
 The design and development of the mobile app and online platform was an evolutionary growth involving a new way to make global payments and transfers.

 A debit card solution was also a part of the app and web platform offering, so the design needed to best represent the WAIV brand.
-I also created two colour options to separate the main account card holder and only the linked account holder.
-The textured card added quality to the design.

 Social media plays a huge role on the effects of body image self-esteem, particularly for females, and that's exactly what Brittany Baxter promotes-realistic expectations.